marcoswastaken/erdos_paware/README.md

 #### Embedding Parameters

-We use the Sentence Transformers framework provided by SBERT to implement our embedding model: [link](https://www.sbert.net/).
+We use the Sentence Transformers framework provided by [SBERT](https://www.sbert.net/) to implement our embedding model, as well as Hugging Face Embedding tools provided by [Langchain](https://api.python.langchain.com/en/latest/embeddings/langchain_community.embeddings.huggingface.HuggingFaceEmbeddings.html)

 During embedding we considered the following parameters: